matrix-org/matrix-appservice-bridge/HOWTO.md

 ```

 We filter out `USLACKBOT` to avoid showing duplicate messages when we do the reverse (sending to
-slack from an inbound webhook).
+slack from an inbound webhook). `qs.parse` is used to convert the POST string into a JSON object.
+The `Intent` object obtained from the bridge is scoped to a slack user ID specified in `getIntent`.
+This means that `sendText` will be sent as the `@slack_<user_name>:localhost` entity.

 Then run the application service with `node index.js -p 9000` and send a message from Slack.
 It
 should then be passed through to the specified matrix room!